AutoDiscovery: Open-ended Scientific Discovery via Bayesian Surprise: Results and Discussion

 \section{Results and Discussion}

-Our main results compare \autodv{} with strong search baselines on the ability to optimize for surprisal.
-Next, we demonstrate via human studies the correlation between LLM and human surprisal and showcase also a correlation with human interestingness and utility.
+We first demonstrate via human studies the correlation between LLM and human surprisal and showcase also a correlation with human interestingness and utility.
 We then show a comparison between our proposed Bayesian surprisal and alternative automatic proxies as reward functions to guide search using MCTS.
+We then compare \autodv{} with strong search baselines on the ability to optimize for surprisal.
 Finally, we manually validate the accuracy of various aspects within the discovery agent workflow.
+Complete experimental details are provided in the appendix.